-In 1998 Capuano, a Democrat, was elected to represent the Eighth Congressional District of Massachusetts—which the Almanac of American Politics described as “by far the [state’s] most Democratic district … and one of the nation’s most reliable”—in the U.S. House of Representaives.
-He has been reelected every two years since then, though his district was renumbered as the Seventh in 2012.
+In 1998 Capuano, a Democrat, was elected to represent the Eighth Congressional District of Massachusetts—which the Almanac of American Politics described as “by far the [state’s] most Democratic district … and one of the nation’s most reliable” — in the U.S. House of Representatives.
+He subsequently became a member of the Congressional Progressive Caucus and was reelected every two years until 2018, when he was defeated in a Democratic primary race.
+(Capuano’s district was renumbered as the Seventh in 2012.)

-One of Capuano’s passions has been the “normalization” of relations between the United States and Cuba.
+One of Capuano’s passions as a legislator was the “normalization” of relations between the United States and Cuba.
 In May 2001, the congressman’s office dispatched employee Michelle Mancini to Havana for seven days to “mee[t] with officials and discus[s] [the] embargo and human rights.”
 The trip’s $1,923.32 price tag was covered by the Christopher Reynolds Foundation.
 Twelve years later, Capuano was one of 59 House Members who signed a letter urging President Barack Obama to “support travel to Cuba by granting general licenses for ALL current categories of travel.”
 (Emphasis in original)